Dasyud/dasyud.github.io/_news/announcement_2.md

 related_posts: false
 ---

-[New paper](https://arxiv.org/abs/2411.06815) on adaptation to exogenous disturbances in environments.
+[New paper](https://arxiv.org/abs/2411.06815) on post-deployment policy adaptation to exogenous disturbances in environments.